hwjfordev/C2DX_BOX2D/README.md

 Without futher ado, the tutorials here are built using cocos2d-x v3.2 + box2D
 and MSVC2012 although I've purposefully left out the build files since YMMV.
 I must note that the box2D is aready packaged in the cocos2d-x external folder.
-If Version > 3.2 is released, I will update the guide to setting up Box2D
+If Version > 3.2 is released, I will update the guide to setting up Box2D if
 there isn't major backwards incompatibility.
 Otherwise, I'll be leaving
 these in code rot hell.
 GET IT WHILE IT'S HOT!